Recent Errors in Assigning Pressures

 2°: Operation Understanding Performance Certainty Acceptability Well-Being Selflessness Autonomy

-The next step must be to consider this new 2° pressure assignment in terms of the many structural hierarchies that have been discovered to date.
+The next step must be to consider this new 2° pressure assignment pattern in terms of the many structural hierarchies that have been discovered to date.

 Revising the Q-Arena Assignments